dyte-submissions/dyte-vit-2022-tanish-malekar/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 <b>IMPORTANT: Make sure the CSV file is present in the current working directory of the terminal.
-If not, cd into the folder where the file is present.</b>
+If not, cd into the folder where the file is present.
+A sample CSV file named data.csv is given in this repo for testing purposes.</b>

 The examples shown in this section were run a AWS EC2 machine with Ubuntu (Linux).